 This Court should deny the motion for preliminary injunction.
 The kind of "extraordinary" and "drastic" relief that Plaintiffs seek is simply not warranted here.
 McDonald's Corp., 147 F.3d at 1306.
 The State of Florida has made a measured decision to regulate its elections-a decision entrusted to it by the federal and state constitutions.
-Neither the law nor the facts provide a basis to preliminarily enjoin the Felon Volunteer Restriction, the Non-U.S. Citizen Volunteer Restriction, the Receipt Requirement, or the Voter Information Retention Restriction.
+Neither the law nor the facts provide a basis to preliminarily enjoin the Non-U.S. Citizen Volunteer Restriction.